Operation where excess skin and, to a lesser extent, fat is removed from below the umbilicus (or tummy button).

-Do I need to lose weight before a tummy tuck?
+Do I need to lose weight before surgery?

 A tummy tuck is not a substitute for diet and exercise if you desire to lose weight.
-You should have reached your ideal target weight (and be static at this weight) prior to having a tummy tuck as any further weight loss following surgery may result in more loose skin, compromising your aesthetic result.
+You should have reached your ideal target weight (and be static at this weight) prior to having surgery as any further weight loss following surgery may result in more loose skin, compromising your aesthetic result.

-The surgery takes between two to three hours and usually involves a one to a two-night stay in hospital.
+It takes between two to three hours and usually involves a one or two-night stay in hospital.
 You will have drains in following the surgery (tubes to take away fluid that can accumulate beneath the skin), and these are normally taken out before discharge from hospital.